Josephrp/vectara-cli/README.md

 ```

 Ensure you have an appropriate PyTorch version installed for your system, especially if you're installing on a machine with GPU support.
 Refer to the [official PyTorch installation guide](https://pytorch.org/get-started/locally/) for more details.

-## Usage

-To include a section in the README of your PyPi package that describes how to use the CLI tool you've developed, you should provide clear, concise instructions covering installation, basic setup, and usage examples for each command.
-Below is a template you can adapt to fit your package's README file.

----

 ## Command Line Interface (CLI) Usage